felixge/felixge.de/index.md

 <h2 id="speaking"><a href="#speaking">Speaking</a></h2>

-I enjoy speaking at conferences and user groups, so [reach out](#contact) if you'd like to invite me to an event.
+After speaking a little too much in 2012, I've heavily cut down on events, but I still enjoy speaking ocassionally, so [reach out](#contact) if you'd like to invite me to an event.

-That being said, I plan to do less traveling in 2013, so I can only attend a small amount of events this year.

 <table class="toc">
   <tbody>